 We all have a statutory duty to safeguard, protect and promote the welfare of children and at our school we take this responsibility seriously.

-This means school will not see children or parents/carers.
+This means school will not see some children or parents/carers as often.

-Any worry will be seen and read by Mrs.McCullough and other specially trained teachers.
+Any worry will be seen and read by Senior Management and other

 Please e-mail any worries or concerns to:

-anything sexual penetration and non-penetration, sexual touching includes taking inappropriate pictures, encouraging a child to watch sexual activity between others or touch others sexually,
+Anything sexual (including penetration and non-penetration) , sexual touching, taking inappropriate pictures, encouraging a child to watch sexual activity between others or touch others sexually, online safety, etc.

 You may have worries about home conditions, lack of food, electric/gas/water, children not being